teiniker/teiniker-lectures-secureservices/service-to-service/gRPC/gRPC-SensorService-Stream/README.md

 # Example: Server-Side Streaming

-The client sends a single request for a quote and gets back several responses.
+The client sends a single request with a `Sensor` message and gets back several `SensorData` responses.

-We add the stream keyword in front of the returned message type:
+We add the `stream` keyword in front of the returned message type:
 ```
 service SensorService
 {